 NEVER DRIVE HIGH

-feel about the legalization of non-medical cannabis, it is important for us all to increase our efforts to reduce the health risks from use.
+feel about the legalization of non-medical cannabis, it is important to increase our efforts to reduce the health risks from use.
 Let’s focus on the known facts and take positive actions to help everyone stay safe.
-Let’s increase our understanding and get rid of some harmful misconceptions.
-Driving while impaired by cannabis, AKA high IS dangerous.
-It is important that parents talk with their young drivers so that they understand the risks of driving high and of getting in the car with an impaired driver.
-Also consider being a positive example of never driving while impaired.
+Driving while high or impaired by cannabis IS dangerous.
+It is important that parents talk with young drivers about the risks of driving high or getting in the car with an impaired driver, and always be a positive example by never driving impaired.

 How does cannabis impair my driving ability?

 THC (tetrahydrocannabinol), the intoxicating chemical in cannabis, may impair the ability to drive or perform important tasks safely because it:

 - makes it hard to focus and track multiple moving objects at once, and

 - affects judgement and decision-making.

 Cannabis can affect your ability to function at your best.
 There is a misconception that using